Rasbash Lecture

 A monthly email newsletter was launched to keep members informed of the latest developments in the IFE and sector.

-2008 – The IFE celebrates 90th Anniversary and achieves Awarding Body status
+2008 – The IFE celebrates 90th anniversary, achieves Awarding Body status and renamed Quarterly Journal

-2011 – The IFE Head Office moves to Stratford-Upon-Avon and the International Fire Professional is created
+2011 – The IFE Headquarters moves to Stratford-Upon-Avon and the Quarterly Journal is renamed to the International Fire Professional

-The IFE relocated its Head Office from Moreton-in-Marsh to Stratford-Upon-Avon.
-The IFE purchased the building in 2016 and it was officially opened in 2016 by the Mayor of Stratford-Upon-Avon at the time, Juliet Short.
+The IFE relocated its Headquarters from Moreton-in-Marsh to Stratford-Upon-Avon.
+The new HQ was officially opened in 2016 by the Mayor of Stratford-Upon-Avon at the time, Juliet Short.

 2016 – The UAE branch is established